AxelSeanCP/LaundryApp/README.md

 - [x] Transaction handling and detailed record keeping.
 - [ ] Front-end interface for seamless user interaction.
 - [ ] Advanced analytics and reporting features.

-## **Contributions**

-We welcome contributions!
-Submit a pull request or raise an issue for suggestions and improvements.